Quickstart: On-board Azure Sentinel

 The connector page shows instructions for configuring the connector, and any additional instructions that may be necessary.

 Follow the installation instructions or refer to the relevant connection guide for more information.
-For information about data connectors, see Connect Microsoft services.
+For information about data connectors, see Azure Sentinel data connectors.

 The Next steps tab on the connector page shows relevant built-in workbooks, sample queries, and analytics rule templates that accompany the data connector.
 You can use these as-is or modify them - either way you can immediately get interesting insights across your data.